yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-metadata.markdown

 - Queries performed with the UID are much faster, since the query mechanism can reduce the result set efficiently.

 There are two modes of SpaceID that are supported:
-- If you want the space to automatically generate the UID for you, specify `\ajepaaaSpaceID(AutoGenerate=true)\ajepbbb` on the property which should hold the generated ID.
+- If you want the space to automatically generate the UID for you, specify `\[SpaceID(AutoGenerate=true)\]` on the property which should hold the generated ID.
 A SpaceID field that has AutoGenerate=true specified, must be of type `string`.
-- If you want the space to generate the UID using a specific property's value, specify `\ajepaaaSpaceID(AutoGenerate=false)\ajepbbb` on that property.
+- If you want the space to generate the UID using a specific property's value, specify `\[SpaceID(AutoGenerate=false)\]` on that property.

 The default is `AutoGenerate=false`.
 Note that only one property in a class can be marked as a SpaceID property.